 In one of the many areas where technology was received with apprehension but embraced after a while is in the field of education.
 Educators, teachers and also parents were skeptical about the use of technology for learning.
 The concerns were obvious and justified.
 With decreasing attention spans and growing screen fixation, did classrooms really need the intervention with digital devices like iPads and Windows 10 tablets?

 One of the most versatile, compact and classroom-friendly digital devices is the tablet.
 Tablets can be effectively used for education, loaded with educational apps and content.
 But when it comes to narrowing down the tablet of choice, educators and decision-makers at educational institutes might be overwhelmed with the variety of choices available.

-In this article, we will be discussing the comparison between a Windows tablet with Windows 10 vs iPad, one of the most popular tablets in the classroom.
+In this article, we will be discussing the comparison or difference between a Windows tablet with Windows 10 vs iPad, one of the most popular tablets in the classroom.

 Using iPads in the Classroom: The Goods and the Bads